A Place for Us: Plot

-At a family dinner, the last one before Hadia leaves for medical school, Hadia asks anyone if they have seen her watch, which results in Rafiq accusing Amar.
+At the final family dinner before Hadia's departure for medical school, Hadia asks anyone if they have seen her watch, which results in Rafiq accusing Amar.
 Amar goes silent and feels as if he is watching his life from someone else’s perspective.
-He worries that his heart is too stained by sins and that he cannot recover.
-He confides in pills to deal with the loss of Abbas, Amira and what he thinks is the loss of love of his parents.
+He worries that his heart is so stained by sins that he cannot recover.
+He resorts to pills to deal with the loss of Abbas, Amira and what he thinks is the loss of love of his parents.

 Part three opens back up at Hadia’s wedding.
 The parents notice Amira and Amar talking.
 Amar is surprised that Amira asked to speak to him in private.
 He actively puts in effort to pretend as if he no longer loves her.
 He knows that even if he finds another woman, he will always care for Amira.
 He shows her the scars from his needles and asks her not to tell anyone.
 Amar confides in her and tells her that he struggled after they broke up.
 Amira tells him that it was his mother who came to her house to tell her mother about their relationship.
 Amar begins to spiral and starts drinking at a nearby bar.
 He sits outside the venue trying to recover so he can go back for his sister.
 Rafiq is sent out by Layla to find Amar for the family photo.
-Amar realises that he is exhausted at being angry and cries into his father’s arms.
+Amar realises that he is exhausted of being angry and cries into his father’s arms.

-Part four is from Rafiq's perspective, he is speaking to Amar as if he was there with beside him.
-When Rafiq is older he is being admitted into the hospital where Hadia is working.
+Part four is from Rafiq's perspective; he is speaking to Amar as if he were there beside him.
+At an older age, Rafiq is being admitted into the hospital where Hadia is working.
 This is the first time he is able to witness her working.
 Hadia is now a respected doctor and a mother of two children.
-Rafiq talks to Amar about his grandchildren, Abbas and Tahira, that he is much more calmer and loving now.
+Addressing Amar, Rafiq speaks about his grandchildren, Abbas and Tahira, and shows that he is much more calm and loving now.
 He finds himself throwing out Amar’s old exams, only to take it back out of the trash and place it in his desk drawer.
-Rafiq recalls on his mistakes and where he went wrong with Amar, admitting that he believed it was his fault that Amar left.
+Rafiq reflects on his mistakes and where he went wrong with Amar, admitting that he believes it was his fault that Amar left.